 The site has been designed created and funded by melanoma patients from around Ireland.

 Want to do something potentially life saving today?
-Then share this with everyone you know.
+Then share this video from The Marie Keating Foundation with everyone you know.

 Although sunlight exposure is a normal part of everyday life and some sunlight is good for health, there are risks from excessive exposure.